jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 If you are new to webpack, it is a system that uses [loaders](https://webpack.js.org/concepts/loaders/) to preprocess files (javascript, css, images, and [whatever other source files you can imagine](https://www.npmjs.com/search?q=webpack-loader)) and pack them into bundles.

-The advantages of this is that you can write modern javascript applications with modules, import your images and assets as if it were regular javascript and don’t worry about how it will be delivered to the javascript runtime in the end, whether you are targeting Node.js or a browser.
+The advantages of this is that you can write modern javascript applications with modules, import your images and assets as if it were regular javascript and don't worry about how it will be delivered to the javascript runtime in the end, whether you are targeting Node.js or a browser.

 If you need it at some point, the documentation for webpack can be found at [webpack.js.org](https://webpack.js.org).

-## What you’ll achieve
+## What you'll achieve

 The goal of this post is to take you from nothing to a functioning webpack configuration for React with modern javascript, but will be easy to adapt to other technologies such as TypeScript and Angular.
 The application will use universal rendering and the configuration will cover both client and server applications as well as different output for different environments.